Skull3x/SimpleSkyWars/README.md

 ###TODO

-- [ ] World Reset - Reset world to normal Stage
+- [ ] World Reset - Reset world to normal Stage.
-- [ ] World Generator - Generate World with islands
+- [ ] World Generator - Generate World with islands.
 - [ ] IDK, more features?
 - [ ] MultiLanguage support - That would be easy!
 I guess?

+Original plugin by MinecraftGenius76